czequeira/bitterify/README.md

 To deploy the app just need to create a `html` with a `id = "app"` tag and import a bundle of the app.
-The development server included create the html and bundle the app usin browserify.
+The development server included create the html and bundle the app using browserify.

 ## TODO

 - Add ssr deployment
 - Add cdn deployment
 - Add production deployment
-- Add life cicle hooks
+- Add life cycle hooks
 - Add development live server
 - Add test ecosystem
 - Add components